JET FLAP Technology

 It could be asked, why can't these properties be achieved by the usual construction methods?

 But it is the sum and the combination that count and the total picture of the glider with JET FLAPS is simply much rounder and more harmonious.

-That's why we at skywalk are banking on JET FLAPS.
+That's why we are focussing on JET FLAPS.